s319848/DNLP-project-2025/README.md

 ### First-extension
 Contains the file used to develop the first extension

 - ```extension1_fine_tune_model.ipynb``` contains the fine-tuning process of all-MiniLM-L6-v2.
 The fine-tuned model has been manually downloaded and uploaded on github to be used in the other files.
+Do not run the last set of cells if you don't want to download the model.
   Total expected runtime: about 25m

 - ```fine_tuned_model_evaluation.ipynb``` contains the evaluation of the fine-tuned model in the same way the base model has been evaluated.
 Can be launched as it is since it retrieves the model from GitHub.